ej3u22/PowerPoint2PDF/README.md

 I've been using a Remarkable 2 tablet for revision and found this is a more usable/manageable format for lectures with lots of slides.

 ## Files
-Either drag and drop the file/folder of files you're wanting to convert onto the vbs script, or in the command line (using cscript) ``cscript Converter.vbs <file>`` cscript may not be natively installed.
+Either drag and drop the file/folder of files you're wanting to convert onto the vbs script, or in the command line (using cscript) ``cscript Converter.vbs "<file>"`` cscript may not be natively installed.
+The path should be used within speech marks, otherwise OneDrive or other cloud platforms may reject the attempt.

 ## Output
 Bit of a misnomer when considering this as a "converter", it doesn't convert anything, it just allows for a single or a batch of files to be exported.
 They are exported with the same name into the same directory, it is worth noting that this means there will be *duplicates* of whatever filename you have.